Mold is defined as being a fungus that grows in the form of multicellular filaments.

 Mold grows in places that see lots of moisture.
 You may have seen spores starting to develop in your basement or laundry room.
 Mold also grows on food that’s left out in the heat as when combined with moisture develops into the nasty fungus.

 It’s not the end of the world as there are ways to rid your home of mold and also prevent mold from happening.
 One thing to consider is moisture.
 Mold develops out of moisture.
-Most mold activity starts in homes where something is left wet for a period of time.
+Most mold activity starts in homes where moisture is found.

 Mold Restoration Do’s and Don’ts